ItsK1tty/w1tchdocs/docs/source/reference.rst

 .. code-block:: lua
    :linenos:

-   rage.ui.is_hud_component_active(19) -- Checks if Weapon Wheel is active
+   rage.ui.is_hud_component_active(19) -- Checks whether the Weapon Wheel is active

 ================================

 is_mission_creator_blip(``blip``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Check if blip is a mission creator.
+Checks whether a blip is a mission creator.

 **Parameters:**